-Here’s what you need to know about working with a buyer’s agent, including the pros and cons, and how to find one.
+Here's what you need to know about working with a buyer's agent, including who pays their fees and how to find one.

 What is a buyer's agent?

-A buyer’s or selling agent is a real estate professional representing the home buyer in a transaction.
-They work opposite of a listing agent or seller’s agent.
+A buyer's agent (also called a selling agent) is a real estate professional who represents the home buyer in a real estate transaction.
+They work opposite of a listing agent who represents the seller.

 Some real estate agents work as buyer's agents exclusively.
 Others work as either a buyer's agent or listing agent, depending on the transaction, while some prefer to work only with sellers.